octo-technology/tezos-academy/src/Chapters/ChapterMaps/course.md

 ## Your mission

+You received a laserbeam message from Interstellar Gov: "Your registration request (for your ship) will be processed as fast as possible.
+You will recieve a message when it is done (probably in 4 to 6 weeks)."
+...
+I'm wondering why registration takes so long ...
+I heard you are a blockchainer ! go help them ... pleeeease

 1- Create the mapping type _owner_ which associates a ship name to their owner name.

 <!-- prettier-ignore -->